-- 1) Information relating to any individual. - 2) Information which is likely to reveal the identity of an individual. - 3) Information relating to the financial or business affairs of any particular person (including the authority holding that information). - 4) Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority. - 5) Information in respect of which a claim of legal professional privilege could be maintained in legal proceedings. - 6) Information which reveals that the authority proposes - (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or
+- 1) Information relating to any individual. - 2) Information which is likely to reveal the identity of an individual. - 3) Information relating to the financial or business affairs of any particular person (including the authority holding that information). - 4) Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority. - 5) Information in respect of which a claim of legal professional privilege could be maintained in legal proceedings. - 6) Information which reveals that the authority proposes requirements are imposed on a person; or